casparwb/Syzygy.jl/README.md

 ## Arbitrary precision

 By default `Syzygy.jl` uses `Float64` datatypes for the variables of integration, which means that we can not set the error tolerances for the ODE solver lower than $\sim 10^{-14}$ (see [DiffEq docs](https://docs.sciml.ai/DiffEqDocs/stable/basics/faq/#How-to-get-to-zero-error)).
 While this is generally pretty good, for longer simulation times or systems with very close passages, this might not be enough.
-Therefore, `Syzygy.jl` supports higher and arbitracy arithmetic, which means you can essentially get as small error as you want aT the cost of speed.
+Therefore, `Syzygy.jl` supports higher and arbitracy arithmetic, which means you can essentially get as small error as you want tT the cost of speed.
 This is done through the (DoubleFloats.jl)[] and (ArbNumerics.jl)[] packages.
 You get the best performance using the `Double64` type from the former package, which has twice the precision of `Float64`s.
 If you need even higher precision, you can use the arbitrary precision floating point numbers from (ArbNumerics.jl)[https://github.com/JeffreySarnoff/ArbNumerics.jl].
 However, using these will dramatically slow down the code.
 To use this functionality, simply specify the `precision` keyword when calling either `simulation` or `simulate`.
 Fixed-bit types are specified with symbols, while arbitrary precision are specified with an integer, determining the number of bits to use.

 ```julia
 binary = multibodysystem([2.0, 1.0]u"Msun", a=1.0u"AU")